anindyamahajan/plotline-file-processor/README.md

 - Uses a worker pool for concurrent processing.
 - Interfaces with Redis to track processed data.
 - Rate limits API requests to avoid exceeding quotas.
+- As it uses Kafka consumer group, it is scalable and multiple instances can be brought up in case of queue build up.
 - Logs informative and error messages for troubleshooting.

 ## Notes